Why Your Royalty Check Is Less Than You Expected

 What to Do

 If you can't figure it out, call the operator's owner relations department.
-Have your owner number and a specific question ready.
+Have your owner number, well name, API number, and the specific check stub ready.
 "Why did my check go down?" is harder for them to answer than "My gathering deduction on Well X went from $45 to $120 between March and April.
 Can you explain the change?"

 Tracking your payments over time in MinRight makes these conversations easier.
 When you can pull up the payment history, compare this month's deductions to last month's, and point to the specific line that changed, you get answers faster.